I-271 side chair

 message.
 Our idea was to use white ash because of its viscosity and durability and to increase

 the strength; the texture of the white wood determines the presence of the chair, which is why we

 used two types of wood: white ash and walnut, which are both popular.
-The white ash materials
+The beech materials

 are processed with a soap finish to maintain the natural expression in its pure form and for longer

 utilization.
 The soap finish process employs soap as the main ingredient.
 While soap derived from